stormpath/stormpath-documentation/source/004_accnt_mgmt.rst

 How To Make A Social Directory
 """"""""""""""""""""""""""""""

-Presently, Social Directories can only be made via the Stormpath Admin Console.
-For more information, please see [this section of the Admin Console Guide].
+Presently, Social Directories can only be made via the Stormpath Admin Console or using REST API.
+For more information about creating them with the Admin Console please see [here].
+For more information about creating them using REST API, please see :ref:`social-authn`.

 ii.
 Groups
 ----------